mondel9/BRFSS-EDA-2020/README.md

 ### Purpose
 The aim of this analysis is to compare different models' accuracy when predicting a stroke based on key health factors.

 This analysis is an adaptation of an analysis by user JOngH on [Kaggle](https://www.kaggle.com/code/jongheonjeong/diabetes-eda-featureselection-conclusion).
-This analysis was performed on the 2015 BRFSS Survey Data and was focused on diabetes prediction.
+Their analysis was performed on the 2015 BRFSS Survey Data and was focused on diabetes prediction.
 I decided to perform a similar analysis to see how well newer data would perform for stroke prediction.